Line 5 Eglinton

 A second phase, a 9.2 km westward extension from Mount Dennis, will run mostly underground or elevated to Renforth station, with seven new stations.
 The second phase is expected to cost $4.7 billion and to be completed by 2031.
 Construction of the westward extension to Renforth station began in July 2021.
 The extension would bring the Toronto subway system into Mississauga.

 Two future extensions were planned: an eastern extension to the University of Toronto Scarborough and a northwestern extension towards Toronto Pearson International Airport.
 In 2022, the city of Toronto converted the eastern extension into a city project and a separate line known as the Eglinton East LRT using light rail technology incompatible with the Line 5 technology.

-Construction of the first phase of the line began in 2011 and was originally expected to be completed in 2020, but the opening date has been revised several times, with Metrolinx expecting the line to be substantially complete by September 2022.
+Construction of the first phase of the line began in 2011 and was originally planned to be complete in 2020, but the opening date was revised several times, with Metrolinx next expecting the line to be substantially complete by September 2022.
 After revising the opening date of the central section to 2023 and then, amid ongoing legal action against Crosslinx (the construction consortium), Metrolinx stated they believed there was no credible schedule to complete the project.
 By September 2023, the central section was estimated to be 97 percent complete, although Metrolinx refused to provide an estimated completion date.
-In September 2025, Metrolinx expressed hope that the line would be open before the end of 2025.
+On December 2, 2025, after a 30-day trial of the line, Metrolinx announced it would hand over operations to the TTC, which would determine an opening date.
+In early February 2026, the TTC set February 8, 2026, as the start date for a phased opening.